jameelali5/ML_pangenome/README.md

-# ML_pangenome
-"Using WGS to Predict Antibiotic Resistance with Machine Learning in _E. coli_ versus _P. aeruginosa_ "
+# "Using WGS to Predict Antibiotic Resistance with Machine Learning in _E. coli_ versus _P. aeruginosa_ "

 This is the repository for the my thesis project for San Francisco State Univeristy M.S.
 Program.